 The purpose of the Small Catamaran Handicap Rating System (SCHRS) is to provide a rating formula whereby a wide range of beach catamarans may be scored against each other as fairly as possible.

 It is intended to be objective, transparent and inclusive, where possible, of catamarans that can be measured, and relieve event organisers from the burden of measuring boats.
 The closest approximation to perfection is most likely to be achieved over a normal range of weather conditions between similar boats.

-That is the goal which SCHRS, as an officially-recognised rating system of the International Sailing Federation (ISAF) for beach catamarans, strives to achieve.
+That is the goal which SCHRS, as the officially recognised rating system of World Sailing for beach catamarans, strives to achieve.

 Handicapping systems can be based purely upon measurements entered into a formula, or purely on empirical evidence, or more usually a mixture of both:

 Measurement Systems: Boats are measured according to a list of criteria e.g. sail area, length, weight.
 These are multiplied by various constants.
 Then those individual components are combined into a formula.